wittmajerd/Graph-DL-HW/README.md

 # Graph-DL-HW
-Comparing different methods on the QM7b and QM9 datasets
+Comparing different methods and models to predict the properties of molecules in the QM9 dataset